Haslingden: Immigration and community

-In the 19th century when the cotton industry was thriving, the town became a magnet for immigrants to Britain.
-In particular the port of Liverpool was a gateway for waves of immigrants, and many of these were attracted by work in the mills.
-From the late 1840s a large influx of Irish immigrants forced out of Ireland by the Great Famine of 1846–1852, came to Lancashire and some ended up in Haslingden.
+In the 19th century, when the cotton industry was thriving, the town became a magnet for immigrants to Britain.
+In particular, the port of Liverpool was a gateway for waves of immigrants and many of these were attracted by work in the mills.
+From the late 1840s, a large influx of Irish immigrants forced out of Ireland by the Great Famine of 1846–1852, came to Lancashire and some ended up in Haslingden.
 At almost the same time, as a result of the political instability in Italy, Italians came to Liverpool and Manchester and a few families moved on to Haslingden.
-Similarly, in the 1930s various eastern European refugees fleeing Nazi persecution settled in the area.
+Similarly, in the 1930s, various eastern European refugees fleeing Nazi persecution settled in the area.
 Immediately after World War II young women from Germany were brought over to work in the mills, and a few came to Haslingden and stayed.

-From 1950 onwards migrants were encouraged to travel from Commonwealth countries to work in the post-war textile industry.
+From 1950 onwards, migrants were encouraged to travel from Commonwealth countries to work in the post-war textile industry.
 Initially this tended to mean young men who travelled from Pakistan, and later Bangladesh, fully expecting to return home after building up their savings.
-But by the 1970s, many were joined by wives and families and settled permanently in Haslingden.
+By the 1970s, many were joined by wives and families, settling permanently in Haslingden.
 As a result, the town is now home to a substantial and vibrant community of people with a South Asian heritage, mainly Bangladeshi and Pakistani.
 Many of the families come from just a few villages: from the Attock and Mirpur areas of north-west Pakistan, and from Patli Union in the Sylhet region of Bangladesh.

 The town now houses two mosques and a considerable number of Asian grocers and other shops.
-In the 2011 census almost 4% of the Rossendale population identify as Muslim, with the majority of these living in Haslingden.
+In the 2011 census, almost 4% of the Rossendale population identify as Muslim, with the majority of these living in Haslingden.

 Governance

 A civil parish was created in 1866 from the township of Haslingden in the ancient parish of Whalley.
 A local board was formed for the town in 1875 and the district it governed was extended to cover parts of the townships of Henheads, Higher and Lower Booths in the parish of Whalley, and Musbury and part of Tottington in the ancient parish of Bury.
-Subsequently, Haslingden was incorporated as a municipal borough in 1891 and in 1894 the civil parish was extended to match the borders of the borough.
-Following the local government reorganisation in 1974 Haslingden became part of the Borough of Rossendale.
+Subsequently, Haslingden was incorporated as a municipal borough in 1891 and, in 1894, the civil parish was extended to match the borders of the borough.
+Following the local government reorganisation; in 1974, Haslingden became part of the Borough of Rossendale.

-In 2005 the Audit Commission rated Rossendale District Council performance as 'poor', and in the Commission's Comprehensive Performance Assessment it was listed as the worst performing district council in the country.
-By 2009 Rossendale Council was described as 'performing well' by the Audit Commission, with a rating of three out of four stars.
+In 2005, the Audit Commission rated Rossendale District Council performance as 'poor' and, in the Commission's Comprehensive Performance Assessment, it was listed as the worst performing district council in the country.
+By 2009, Rossendale Council was described as 'performing well' by the Audit Commission, with a rating of three out of four stars.